ArielDomchik/ECS-Terraform-CodePipeline-Deployment/README.md

 Before you begin, make sure you have the following:

 1. [Terraform](https://www.terraform.io/) installed on your local machine.
-We recommend using the latest stable version.
+I recommend using the latest stable version.

 2. AWS CLI installed and configured with the necessary credentials and profiles.